Frequently Asked Questions

 Are there community service requirements?

-Yes.
+For High School-Yes.
 CCA expects students to volunteer and serve in the community.
 The goal of community service is to provide a vehicle for students to impact their communities outside of their church and school walls.
-To help students meet this requirement, students will occasionally engage in an off campus ongoing community service project with CCA.
+To help students meet this requirement, students will occasionally engage in an off-campus ongoing community service project with CCA.

 – 75 hours over 4 years required for graduation: 9th – 12th grades